alanjoshua/POS-Tagger-NeuralNetwork/README.md

 ### Miscellaneous

-* It may take from 10 seconds to a couple minutes to load depending on your computer's specs as right now the program has to load and compute the training data each time when the program is started.
+* It may take from 10 seconds to a couple minutes to load depending on your computer's specs as right now the program has to load and compute the training data each time the program is started.
 * Utility to pre calculate and pre-load parsed training data is in work.
 The code is already in place but this project is from 2 years ago so I have to figure out how the utility works.
 Until then, please bare with the loading time.